hapax/hapax.github.io/_posts/2020-02-24-napkin-hacks.md

 ### 3.4.
 Usage notes<a id="sec-3-4" name="sec-3-4"></a>

 *Why it works.* Fermi approximation is a subtle art.
-In general, it works well because over- and underestimates balance each other out.
+In general, it works because over- and underestimates balance each other out.
 This is an example of the
 [wisdom of the crowd](https://en.wikipedia.org/wiki/Wisdom_of_the_crowd),